caiks/WBOT02/README.md

 lengthsKurtosisExcess: 1.79519
 lengthsHyperSkewness: -13.4868
 ```
-Kurtosis is higher and hyper-skew is highly negative.
+Kurtosis is higher and both skew and hyper-skew are highly negative.
 The very low multiplier and the non-normal *model* suggests that we can expect the hotspots to be very concentrated -

 ![contour004_060_minent_len_position](images/contour004_060_minent_len_position.png)